 You must purchase tickets to all the events at the Lemon Festival.
 You purchase them online prior to the event here at the Office de Tourisme.
 You can also purchase them at the event from the Office de Tourisme, located on Ave Boyer.
 If you are buying tickets for the evening events though purchase in advance as the ticket desk may close before the event begins.

 There are combination tickets if you plan on attending all the events which are cheaper to purchase than buying them separately.
 And remember even if you purchase a ticket to see the fruit display during the day, you must purchase a separate ticket to see it again at night.

 Visit 3 Festival/Carnival Celebrations at the same time!

-If you plan on visiting the French Riviera in February than why not immerse yourselves into the south of France’s carnival atmosphere.
-The Lemon Festival is held at the same time as Nice Carnival and the Mimosa Festival in Madelieu.
+If you plan on visiting the French Riviera in February then why not immerse yourselves into the south of France’s carnival atmosphere.
+The Lemon Festival is held at the same time as Nice Carnival and the Mimosa Festival in Mandelieu.
 And why not attend all three celebrations because they are all close by and they all offer something different!